Nothing tastes more like summer than a Blackberry Crumble. Even if you’ve never baked from scratch, you will find this recipe so easy to put together.

-This Blackberry Crumble is going to be perfect at this year’s Labor Day barbecue.
+This Blackberry Crumble is going to be perfect at this year’s barbecue celebrations.

 Other blackberry recipes you should consider making…these Blackberry-Banana Smoothies and Lemon-Blackberry Muffins.
-A Skinny Blackberry Margarita sounds like a great idea to me and so does Blackberry Ricotta Pizza with Basil.
+A Skinny Blackberry Margarita sounds like a great idea to me and so does this Chocolate Blackberry Pavlova.
 There are so many options when it comes to using up your stash of blackberries, including, making a glaze to put on salmon.

 Nothing tastes more like late summer than a Blackberry Crumble.
 Even if you've never baked from scratch before, you will find this recipe so easy to put together.